+} The ADMs in this case are, as given in (\ref{JMS-SMEFT}), the same as for the JMS basis.
 Inspecting the RG evolution for $\wcup[(1)]{qq}{ijij}$ and $\wcup[(3)]{qq}{ijij}$ one finds that the sum for $dd$ or $uu$ indices from these two Wilson coefficients evolves without being affected by other operators and only this sum matches on the VLL operator in the JMS basis.
 While this can be verified explicitly by using the RG equations (35) and (36) in \cite{Aebischer:2020dsw}, the inclusion of flavour diagonal gluon exchanges at {the} two-loop level cannot change this property.